Services

 Cyber Risk Consultancy

-Company looking for open source tools can consider using Kali Linux.
-Kali Linux Revealed ebook can be download free here or you can purchase a physical copy in Amazon.
+Companies looking for open-source tools can consider using Kali Linux.
+Kali Linux Revealed ebook can be downloaded for free here or you can purchase a physical copy in Amazon.

 Social engineering is the term used for a broad range of malicious activities accomplished through human interactions.
 It uses psychological manipulation to trick users into making security mistakes or giving away sensitive information.
 They are also used to create misinformation.